Jepchirchir gives Kenya back to back women's marathon Olympic titles - RFI

 Peres Jepchirchir secured back-to-back women's Olympic marathon titles for Kenya on Saturday timing 2hr 27min 20sec.

-Jepchirchir succeeds fellow Kenyan Jemima Sumgong, who won in 2016 in Rio.
+Jepchirchir succeeds disgraced fellow Kenyan Jemima Sumgong, who won in 2016 in Rio to become Kenya's first female marathon champion.

+However, she tested positive for the endurance booster EPO in 2017, leading to an eight-year doping ban.

 Organisers wary of the hot and humid conditions had announced on the eve of the race the start time had been brought forward an hour to 6am local time.